kirilyordanov99/Marketplace/README.md

 # Marketplace
-trying to make e-store on js
+trying to make e-store markatplace on js no specific niche, pretty much general store